datumorphism/datumorphism.github.io/content/wiki/machine-learning/basics/confusion-matrix.md

 ## Confused by the Names?

-There is a nice chart on [this wikipedia page](https://commons.wikimedia.org/wiki/File:Precisionrecall.svg).
+There is a nice chart on [this Wikipedia page](https://commons.wikimedia.org/wiki/File:Precisionrecall.svg).

 The different metrics can be visualized using color blocks.
 We use green to represent the amount of TP, orange to represent the amount of FP.